pettik/Udemy--vanillawebprojects-17/README.md

 ## My solution features

-- custom UI/UX design
+- if the user loses, they must start the game by pressing the ‘spacebar’ to continue
-- the rest is same as an original -->
+- the rest is same as an original

 # Author